leanderdulac/pagarme-sass-styleguide/README.md

 # Structure

-To maintain the sass code organized and modularized this styleguide structure section is inspired in Atomic Design and SMACSS standards
+To maintain the sass code organized and modularized this styleguide structure section is inspired in Atomic Design and SMACSS standards.
+The goal here is to abstract code that is re-used accross the application into specific files to avoid repetition and exponential growth of you style code.

+Classes should be restricted to BEM conventions, so there should not be any class to dictate a particular style, a class should belong to a Block, Element or Modifier.
+Anything out of that scope should be extended and not placed within the HTML class attribute.
+The goal is to not make large classets and maintain class names semantic.

 ## Folder structure